rcl9/Imagery-of-Past-Projects/Where It All Started/Readme.md

 <img src="Mecanno book example.jpg" alt="" style="width:60%; height:auto;">

-Around age 11 I was seeking "something interesting and challenging" to build but for which I was actually capable of building.
+Around age 11 I was seeking "something interesting and challenging to build" but for which I was actually capable of building.
 I was really starting to ramp up on my "project building" at that age.
 Being an avid reader of Scientific American I had it in my mind that I'd build the Nitirogen laser from the June 1974 issue.
 How hard could it be?
 This was influenced directly by the gas laser at the Ontario Science Centre which I first saw in 1970-1972 (which had been built by GE France for the 1967 Expo '67 in Montreal).
-As you can see, it did get built but I never got it to function since I didn't have access to a bottle of Nitrogen, pull a good vacuum or get a high voltage spike working.
+As you can see, it did get built but I never got it to function since I didn't have access to a bottle of Nitrogen, to pull a good vacuum or to get a high voltage spike working.
 But it did influence me to build confidence in making a complex project from plans.

 <img src="../Older Misc Hardware/1976_04 - Nitrogen laser (from June 74 Scientific American) %232.jpg" alt="" style="width:75%; height:auto;">

-For the record, my foray into construction, woodworking and fine cabinetry design (from an early age) was influenced by my father, his relatives and ancestors.
+For the record, my foray into [construction, woodworking and fine cabinetry design](/Woodworking) (from an early age) was influenced by my father, his relatives and ancestors.
 Going back a hundred years, my grandfathers were all cabinetry people or carpenters.
 I just inherited their genes and was basically "born with a hammer in my hands".
 It took only 6 years to go from building simple bookends to a fine hutch and cabinet.
 When you are young you can learn fast.
 That probably would have become my vocation if I were born decades earlier.

 <img src="../Woodworking/1980_03_25 - Candle stick tables (Cherry wood, Sept 1979 to March 25th 1980) and coffee table.jpg" alt="" style="width:75%; height:auto;">